YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 > Enable Ooze Shield = True;

 At this point I have decided to deploy Pro2 as a single extruder system.
 Dual extrusion does not save filament.
+For this to work, treat it as a dual extruder in Cura but select the left extruder for everything.

 ### Determine Max Overhang Angle and Minimize Support Structure